KennaSecurity/toolkit/tasks/connectors/cylera/readme.md

 2. API user email
 3. API user password

-### Incremental runs
+## Incremental runs
-A Cylera task supports incremental runs.
-Use them run to improve performance, and to pull only the latest changes; rather than pulling all available assets and vulnerabilities everytime.

-To benefit from incremental runs in Cylera, store the time or day (if the task is run daily), when the connector is triggered.
-Also, use the stored time for time-based filtering (such as, cylera_last_seen_after).
+The Cylera task supports incremental runs.
+Use them to improve performance and pull only the latest changes rather than pulling all available assets and vulnerabilities every time.
+To benefit from incremental runs in Cylera, store the datetime when the connector is run outside toolkit and provide this value to toolkit for time-based filtering (such as, `cylera_last_seen_after`).

-In the following incremental run example, use two (2) variables to track when the last successful task run occured to prevent missing data from a task failure.
+The following steps illustrate using two variables to track when the last successful incremental run occurred and prevent missing data from a task failure.

-1. Create a record `last_run_success_time`=`<today - retention period>` in a database of your choice.
+1. Create a record `last_run_success_time`=`<now - retention period>` in a datastore of your choice.
-2. Create a record `last_attempt_success_time`=`<today>`.
+2. Create a record `last_attempt_success_time`=`<now>`.
 3. Trigger Cylera task with `cylera_last_seen_after`=`last_run_success_time`.
 4. If the run was successful, update `last_run_success_time` by setting it to `last_attempt_success_time`.
-5. Repeat this process for each connector run.
+5. Repeat Steps 2-4 each time you run the task.

-**Note: To improve efficiency, automate this process with a scheduling tool of your choice.**
+**Note:** To improve efficiency, automate this process with a scheduling tool of your choice.

 ## Command Line

-For instructions on running tasks, see the main Toolkit.

-**Note:** For instructions on running tasks, see the main Toolkit page.
+**Note:** For instructions on running tasks, see the main Toolkit README.

-For this task, you can leave off the Kenna API Key and Kenna Connector ID, so the task creates a .JSON file in the default or specified output directory.
-You can then review the file, before you upload it directly to the Cisco.
+For this task, you can leave off the Kenna API key and Kenna connector ID, so the task creates a .json file in the default or specified output directory.
+You can then review the file before you upload it directly to Cisco Vulnerability Management.

-**Use these Recommended Steps:**
+### Recommended Steps

-1. To ensure you can get data properly from the scanner, run it with **Cylera Keys** only.
+1. Initially, run it with **Cylera keys** only.
-2. Review the data output to ensure you got the expected data.
+2. Review the output .json file to ensure you got the data you expected.
-3. Create the Kenna Data Importer connector in Cisco Vunerability Management  (for example, name it: **Cylera KDI**).
+3. Create the Kenna Data Importer connector in Cisco Vulnerability Management.
+You could name it **Cylera KDI**, for example.
-4. Go back to Step 1, and then run the **connector** manually with the .JSON file.
+4. Upload the .json file to your connector and run it to verify there are no import errors and you can view Cylera data in Cisco VM.
-5. To get the connector ID, click the **connector** name.
+5. Click the connector name and copy the connector's ID.
-6. Run the task with **Cylera Keys** and **Kenna Key/connector ID**.
+6. Run the task with **Cylera keys**, your **Kenna API key** and the **connector ID** to extract data from Cylera, upload it to Cisco, and run it all in one command.

-**Complete the following list of Options:**
+### All Task Options

 | Option | Required | Description | default |
 | --- | --- | --- | --- |